Skip to content

 1. It seems that online channels are winners in Germany.
 The classic travel catalogue and numerous promotions linked to printed offers is at stake as consumers decide impulsively when and where to travel.
 This goes along with digital media and influencers coming closer to the point of sale.

-Travelling with the own car or a camper has been a winner and overland travel with public transportation has become trendy.
-During the pandemic the camping areas have been fully booked in Germany.
+Travelling with own car or a camper has been a winner and overland travel with public transportation has become trendy.
+During the pandemic camping revived and show high potential for Scandinavian destinations.

 Industry update and distribution channels